fiveladdercon/launchpad/docs/support/install.md

 	   $ git clone https://github.com/fiveladdercon/launchpad
 	   ```

-	   but realize you're on your own and that that any changes you make
+	   but realize you're really on your own and that that any changes you make
 	   can't be merged back in without a [github] account.

    If in doubt, fork then clone.

-4. Link the appropriate binary for your architecture to `spacecraft` in the
+4. Link the appropriate executable for your architecture to `spacecraft` in the
-   launchpad bin directory:
+   `launchpad/bin` directory:

    ```
    $ cd launchpad/bin